 Coronavirus: Army issues fresh work from home advisory for officers, JCOs

-Amid the novel coronavirus outbreak, the army issued a fresh advisory on Friday, saying 35 per cent officers and 50 per cent junior commissioned officers (JCOs) in the Headquarters here will take turns in working from home for a week from March 23
+Amid the novel coronavirus outbreak, the army issued a fresh advisory on Friday, saying 35 per cent officers and 50 per cent junior commissioned officers (JCOs) in its headquarters here will take turns in working from home for a week from March 23.
+The second group of officers and JCOs will proceed on home quarantine on March 30.
+Army Chief Gen M M Naravane also reviewed the force's preparation to contain COVID-19 with senior functionaries at the Army Headquarters.
+Instructions have been given to adhere to enhanced measures issued to all stakeholders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)